phaneendrakumar/Bitcamp2016/README.md

 Database – MySql
 Languages used – HTML5, CSS3, JS, jQuery and PHP
 Challenges we ran into
 We had planned to implement a machine learning algorithm to come up with a course plan using R. we were unable to run R script on a webpage and integrate JS and PHP objects with R script.
-SO we decided not to work with R very late in our development.
+So we decided not to work with R very late in our development.

 --------------------------
 #What’s Next for our app